 Something happened to my family after my mother passed away.

-My parents were from a generation of savers – and my mother far outdid my dad with the saving-thing.
-They lived in the same home for more than 70 years, so they had many reasons and opportunities to stash a lot of stuff away.
+My parents were from a generation of savers, and my mother far outdid my dad with saving things.
+They lived in the same home for 70 years.
+They raised their 11 children.
+They became grandparents.
+My mother had many reasons and opportunities to stash a lot of stuff away.

 Dad was fairly organized with his tools and things he needed to keep.
 Mom not so much.
-She had boxes of saved newspaper clippings, memorial cards, greeting cards, grade cards and just about anything you can save, and she was a mother of eleven children.
-So saving stuff – she did.
+She had boxes of newspaper clippings, memorial cards, greeting cards, grade cards, and just about anything you can save.

-New photos from your childhood.
-Black and white photos from a by-gone era.
-Imagine in front of you – a picture of yourself as a baby in your dad’s arms.
-And photos of your older siblings doing the things children do.
+Imagine in front of you: a picture of yourself as a baby in your dad’s arms.
+Black-and-white photos from a bygone era.
+Photos you’ve never seen before.
+One after another.
+Images of your older siblings doing the things children do.
 Funny things.
 Kids.
 Everywhere.

 Where were these photos for the last 40 or 50 years?
 Why am I looking at them now?

 I wanted to go ahead with a great big cry.
-A super-good cry.
+A super good cry.
 Maybe even plop my head onto the desk and sob.
 But I couldn’t.
-I had Friday night dinner plans – so a two-tissue kind of cry had to suffice; no time for crying before heading out the door.
+I had Friday night dinner plans, so a two-issue kind of cry had to suffice; no time for crying before heading out the door.

-I returned home that evening to finish perusing through the photos and found a picture of my grandpa Imm holding a bullfrog in his hand.
-Just what I needed to finish a blog story I planned on posting the next morning.
+I returned home that evening to finish perusing through the photos and found a picture of my Grandpa Imm holding a bullfrog in his hand.
+Just what I needed to finish a blog story I’d planned on posting the next morning.

 In the days that followed, the sharing of the photos began, and it made me realize every family is simply a group of people who speak the same language.
-Who are interested in the same old photos of aunts and uncles.
-And old cars and back porches and barns and places where we played.
+Who are interested in the same old photos of aunts and uncles, old cars, back porches, and farms where we played as children.